NFC: Writable NDEF message

-The Writable NDEF message sample shows how to use the NFC tag to expose an NDEF message, which can be overwritten with any other NDEF message by an NFC device.
+The Writable NDEF message sample shows how to use the NFC tag to expose an NDEF message that can be overwritten with any other NDEF message by an NFC device.
 It uses the NFC Data Exchange Format (NDEF).

 The library works in Read-Write emulation mode.
 In this mode, procedures for reading and updating an NDEF message are handled internally by the NFC library.
-Any changes to the NDEF message update the NDEF message file, which is stored in flash memory.
+Any changes to the NDEF message update the NDEF message file stored in flash memory.

 - LED 1:

 Indicates if an NFC field is present.

 - LED 2:

 Indicates that the NDEF message was updated.

 - LED 4:

 Press during startup to restore the default NDEF message.